FACING THE HORORS OF SLAVERY

 When my book An American Story: My Family and Yours was released, a relative told me, “I don’t want to talk about slavery… that’s living in the past.
 I want to focus on today.
 We need to stop talking about what other people have done to us, and start doing for ourselves.”

 Sound familiar… that is exactly what many whites say.
 Either this person has been strongly influenced by the white mentality and believes what they believe or, he’s hiding.
 Slavery was and is America’s conscious desire to dehumanize part of its inhabitants, deny them citizenship and spread inequality and discrimination.
 It was racist, separative and exhibited “white supremacy,” but it is part of who we are.
 I could agree with my relative more if those same attitudes about slavery did not exist today.
-Our present administration sanctions those same values, voices them, establishes polices to support them and lives them!
+The Trump administration sanctioned those same values, voiced them, established polices to support and live them!
 That’s the main reason “slavery is not in the past!”
 Wake up people!

 COMING TO GRIPS WITH BONDAGE